Air gap environment preparation#

 Artifact download authorization

-This will need to be completed prior to scheduling your implementation with Anaconda.
+This must be completed prior to scheduling your implementation with Anaconda.
 The download will take several hours.

 If you prefer not to use a hostname, the public IP address of your environment will be required.